 PEPR's Projects

 Our research aims to improve the understanding and inclusion of people with lived experience of chronic pain and marginalization (PWLECPM) in research.
-Our team will explore how and in what ways engagement can be made more inclusive, safe and equitable through a series of four interrelated projects.
+Our team will explore how and in what ways engagement can be made more inclusive, safe and equitable through a series of interrelated projects.

 The primary objective of our partnership is to create a Participant Engagement Research Hub (ParE Research Hub) where PWLECPM can be brought into meaningful contact with other PWLECMP, researchers, policymakers, and advocates in order to advance a greater focus on equity, diversity, inclusion and decolonization (EDI-D) in this area.